leofthirata/leofthirata/README.md

 Embedded Software Engineer

-Experience in designing and maintaining embedded products (mainly IoT devices) with experience in: Embedded software development and hardware design (RF and multilayer).
+Experience in designing and maintaining embedded products (mainly IoT devices) with experience in:
+- Embedded software development;
+- Hardware design (RF and multilayer).

 Working on my way to be a Linux Kernel contributor.